Mortal Kombat: Shaolin Monks: Story

 Mortal Kombat: Shaolin Monks spans the events of Mortal Kombat II, starting with the aftermath of the first Mortal Kombat.
 The battle rages furiously on Shang Tsung's island fortress in the Lost Sea, as the sorcerer watches the fighters battle his soldiers to protect Earthrealm.
 The Earthrealm's Shaolin monk Liu Kang defeats Shang Tsung, and the warrior Goro comes to his defense.
 With Goro distracting everyone else, Shang Tsung creates a portal to Outworld and retreats with his allies.
 Thunder god Raiden appears afterwards and warns the remaining fighters to get off the island palace because it is collapsing into the sea.
 Everyone, except Liu Kang and Kung Lao, evacuates and escape back to the Wu Shi Academy.

 Liu Kang and Kung Lao, however, have to fight their way to another portal to get to Wu Shi Academy.
 Upon arrival, Raiden awards his warriors for saving Earthrealm.
 However, Baraka and the Tarkatan attack the Wu Shi Academy.
 Although the Tarkatans are defeated, Baraka captures Sonya Blade.
 Raiden confirms that Shang Tsung is trying to lure Liu Kang and his allies to Outworld where he can order his henchmen to attack them and bide his time for power.
 If successful, Shang Tsung will conquer Earth without winning a Mortal Kombat tournament, which is cheating.

 Liu Kang and Kung Lao journey through the nightmarish realm of Outworld to stop the sorcerer's plot.
 They are guided by Raiden and assisted by Johnny Cage.
 Throughout their journeys, they meet several allies and learn of another person who wants Earth; the Emperor of Outworld, Shao Kahn.
 During their journey, all of Liu Kang's and Kung Lao's allies are captured.
 Once reaching Shao Kahn, Shang Tsung is revealed to have been impersonating Raiden on occasion in the pair's journey so that each of the soldier's defeats will enhance his powers enough to steal Shao Kahn's rule of Outworld.

-The two Shaolin Monks defeat Shang Tsung, and Kintaro and are challenged by Shao Kahn.
+The two Shaolin Monks defeat Shang Tsung and Kintaro, and are challenged by Shao Kahn.
 With the real Raiden's help, Liu Kang and Kung Lao finish the Emperor and both are given the title of champions.
 With their friends and Outworld safe, Raiden's group returns to Earthrealm to celebrate their victory.
-But unbeknownst to the others, Quan Chi picks up his Amulet and manically laughs concluding the story.
+Unbeknownst to the characters, Quan Chi picks up Shinnok's Amulet from Shao Kahn's remains and manically laughs, concluding the story.